doubleangels/NextDNSManager/README.md

 - Check if there are any open issues or discussions related to the topic you want to contribute to.
 - If there's an existing issue or discussion, make sure to comment and express your interest in working on it.
 - If there isn't an existing issue or discussion, you can create one to discuss and coordinate your contributions.

-# License

-NextDNSManager is open-source and released under the [MIT License](LICENSE).

 # Security Policy